 Federal Acquisition Regulation Compliance (FAR)

-FAR is a set of regulations that govern the acquisition process of goods and services by federal agencies.
-These regulations ensure that contracts are awarded fairly and appropriately and contractors are held accountable for meeting the terms of the contract.
 To be compliant with FAR, contractors must follow guidelines for contract administration and perform their obligations accurately and reliably.
 This includes proper documentation of procurement processes as well as ensuring employees have appropriate security clearances.
 Failure to comply with FAR can lead to contract termination and legal consequences.

 Buy American Act Compliance